 Sewing projects can take hours — even days!
-And they can create such a mess for a sewing beginner.
-It’s best to have a spot in your house where you can enjoy your hobby safely and in peace.
+And they can create such a mess for a beginner who’s learning basic sewing skills.
+It’s best to have a spot in your house where you can enjoy your hobby in peace.

-Sewing machines come in different sizes with different specifications, catering to different needs of different sewers.
+Sewing machines come in different sizes with different specifications.
+Each model caters to the unique needs of different sewers.
 You have to know which one suits you best!
-After all, this will be your constant companion in your sewing journey.
+After all, it will be your constant companion on your sewing journey.

 Getting poked by a sewing needle seems like a rite of passage for all sewers.
-I’ve accidentally hurt myself countless times while replacing my sewing machine’s needle!
-To avoid this, it’s best to learn how to insert and remove those needles properly.
+I’ve also had my fair share of accidents while replacing my sewing machine’s needle!
+To avoid this, it’s best to learn how to insert and remove those needles the right way.

 — SewingDotCom (@Sewingdotcom) January 10, 2017